softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 ### Setting up a Development Environment

-Let’s now create a Python virtual environment and make use of it.
+Let's now create a Python virtual environment and make use of it.
-Make sure you’re in the root directory of the repository, then type
+Make sure you're in the root directory of the repository, then type

 ```bash
 python -m venv venv
 ```

-Here, we’re using the built-on Python venv module - short for virtual environment - to create a virtual environment directory called `venv`.
+Here, we're using the built-on Python venv module - short for virtual environment - to create a virtual environment directory called `venv`.
 We could have called the directory anything, but naming it `venv` (or `.venv`) is a common convention, as is creating it within the repository root directory.
 This makes sure the virtual environment is closely associated with this project, and not easily confused with another.

-Once created, we can *activate* it so it’s the one in use:
+Once created, we can *activate* it so it's the one in use:

 ```bash
 [Linux or Mac] $ source venv/bin/activate